fingerprintjs/fingerprint-device-intelligence-ios-demo/README.md

 The `DeviceIdentificationService<ClientFactory>.fingerprintDevice()` method is called by the `DeviceFingerprintViewModel`, which further passes the obtained `FingerprintResponse` instance to the `ClientResponseEventViewModel`.
 This is where the individual field values are being extracted from the response and prepared for presentation inside the `EventDetailsView<Presentation, Actions>`.
 The view models can be found in [FingerprintProDemo/Features/Home/ViewModel](./FingerprintProDemo/Features/Home/ViewModel).

+## Handling the errors

+Any errors thrown by the SDK are handled by the `DeviceFingerprintViewModel.fingerprintDevice()` method, which calls the `PresentableError.init(from:)` initializer to convert the captured error to its user-friendly equivalent.
+The error mapping code can be found in the [PresentableError+FromError.swift](./FingerprintProDemo/Features/Common/Error/PresentableError+FromError.swift) file.
+You can use this kind of approach to map the SDK errors to domain-specific errors in your code.

 ## Stubbing the response for SwiftUI previews and/or testing

 To make the most out of [SwiftUI previews in Xcode](https://developer.apple.com/documentation/swiftui/previews-in-xcode), you should have full control over the data that describes the view's state.
 See [FingerprintProDemo/PreviewContent](./FingerprintProDemo/PreviewContent) for an example of how you can create and use a stubbed `FingerprintResponse` for your previews.
 Likewise, the same technique can be used for writing the automated tests.